×

 Are healthcare and health insurance expensive in Costa Rica?

 "Amazingly inexpensive.
 My personal experience with costs without insurance include a colonoscopy that was quoted at $3300 in the states that was done in Costa Rica for $300.
-I have a number of crowns in my mouth that I paid $300 to $400 including the root canal and crown," wrote one expat living in Cortez.
+I have a number of crowns in my mouth that I paid $300 to $400 including the root canal and crown," said one expat living in Cortez.

 View More Answers